Quasinormal modes of rotating black holes beyond general relativity in the WKB approximation: Conclusions

 In Sec.~\ref{sec:res_GR}, we have revisited early results for Kerr BH in GR by systematically comparing the WKB-approximated QNMs and their ``exact'' values obtained from a Leaver continued fraction code.
 We find an improvement in convergence against the results presented in Ref.~\cite{Seidel:1989bp}, especially at large spins, mainly because those authors performed a sixth-order Taylor expansion in the spin to obtain the separation constant.
 Our results also agree with those reported in~\cite{Kokkotas:1991vz}.
 Furthermore, we studied all the modes with $\ell = [2,4]$, $m = [-\ell , \ell]$, and $n=[0,2]$ using WKB expansions ranging from first to fourth order.
 We have found that QNMs with low overtone numbers $n$ and large harmonic indices display the best agreement with continued fraction results.
 As expected, the accuracy of the calculation gets worse as $n$ grows and as $\ell$ decreases.
 We also noticed that the WKB expansion seems to have better convergence properties for negative values of $m$.
 For the fundamental mode, the accuracy improves as the WKB order increases, whereas for overtones this trend is not as clear, and relative errors tend to saturate at second order.

 In Sec.~\ref{sec:res_bGR}, we have extended this comparison to the recently introduced theory-agnostic parametrization of the modified Teukolsky equation~\cite{Cano:2024jkd} and to HDG theories~\cite{Cano:2024ezp}.
 We have found that the relative difference of the linearized coefficients computed with the WKB method against continued fractions results follows trends similar to the Kerr QNMs, with an overall uniform behavior across spin values and improved accuracy at higher WKB orders.
-Only the coefficients which modify the asymptotics of the effective potential could not be computed properly, as they do not satisfy the standard assumptions of the WKB approximation.

 A similar trend was found for QNMs in HDG theories.
 Even for relatively small values of the coupling, the relative error of this calculation is smaller than the relative difference between GR and HDG, provided that we push the WKB expansion at least to second order.
 Moreover, these relative differences are lower than the measurement errors on the fundamental mode for GW250114, the event with the highest ringdown signal-to-noise ratio detected so far~\cite{LIGOScientific:2025rid,LIGOScientific:2025obp}.